Linux Security Modules: Design

 LSM was designed in order to answer all the requirements for successfully implementing a mandatory access control module, while imposing the fewest possible changes to the Linux kernel.
 LSM avoids the approach of system call interposition used by Systrace because it doesn't scale to multiprocessor kernels and is subject to TOCTTOU (race) attacks.
 Instead, LSM inserts "hooks" (upcalls to the module) at every point in the kernel where a user-level system-call is about to result with an access to an important internal kernel-object like inodes and process control blocks.

 LSM is narrowly scoped to solve the problem of access control, while not imposing a large and complex change-patch on the mainstream kernel.
-It isn't intended to be a general "hook" or "upcall" mechanism, nor does it support Operating system-level virtualization.
+It isn't intended to be a general "hook" or "upcall" mechanism, nor does it support operating system-level virtualization.

 LSM's access-control goal is very closely related to the problem of system auditing, but is subtly different.
 Auditing requires that every attempt at access be recorded.
 LSM cannot deliver this, because it would require a great many more hooks, in order to detect cases where the kernel "short circuits" failing system-calls and returns an error code before getting near significant objects.

-The LSM design is described in the paper Linux Security Modules: General Security Support for the Linux Kernel presented at USENIX Security 2002.
-At the same conference was the paper Using CQUAL for Static Analysis of Authorization Hook Placement which studied automatic static analysis of the kernel code to verify that all of the necessary hooks have actually been inserted into the Linux kernel.
+The LSM design is described in the paper "Linux Security Modules: General Security Support for the Linux Kernel" presented at USENIX Security Symposium 2002.
+At the same conference was the paper "Using CQUAL for Static Analysis of Authorization Hook Placement" which studied automatic static analysis of the kernel code to verify that all of the necessary hooks have actually been inserted into the Linux kernel.